emanuelefalbo/ClusterGene/README.md

 Submission in Local
 -------------------

-For example, the submission of a EnGene requires two input files and the tissue(s) to be investigated.
+For example, the submission of a ClusterGene requires two input files and the tissue(s) to be investigated.
 For example, it can be executed in local as follows: :

-    python EnGene.py -i CRISPRGeneEffect.csv -ref cell-line-selector.csv -t Bone -m impute -n 2 -k centroids
+    python ClusterGene.py -i CRISPRGeneEffect.csv -ref cell-line-selector.csv -t Bone -m impute -n 2 -k centroids

 where the **CRISPRGeneEffect.csv** containes the CRISPR-Cas9 scores, while **cell-line-selector.csv**, whose examplar file is in example folder,  the cell lines corresponding to the lineages/tissues chosen.
-The EnGene software returns as main output a **output\_bone.csv** file containing the label for each gene of the chosen tissue(s), computed by the chosen algorithm.
-EnGene searches for the cell lines in the CRISPRGeneEffect.csv by matching them with those from the selected tissue(s) form cell-line-selector.csv file.
+The ClusterGene software returns as main output a **output\_bone.csv** file containing the label for each gene of the chosen tissue(s), computed by the chosen algorithm.
+ClusterGene searches for the cell lines in the CRISPRGeneEffect.csv by matching them with those from the selected tissue(s) form cell-line-selector.csv file.